KeshavAgrawal18/Bookpedia/README.md

 - Description: Add a new book to the database.
 - Request: Accepts book details in the request body.
 - Response: Adds a new book to the database if it doesn't already exist.
 If the book exists, it returns an "exist" message.

-D
-8. elete Book by ID
+8. Delete Book by ID
 - URL: POST /delete/:bookId
 - Description: Delete a book by its ID.
 - Request: Accepts the book ID as a parameter.